13 siblings held captive -- how did no one else know?

 They looked happy in vacation photos

-Perhaps the oddest juxtaposition in this case is the beaming family photos contrasted with the apparent horror of their home life.
+Perhaps the oddest juxtaposition in this case is the cheerful family photos contrasted with the apparent horror of their home life.

 One photo, taken at the parents' wedding vow renewal in Las Vegas, showed a dozen beaming siblings and a baby, with all the boys wearing identical suits and the girls in matching dresses.

-Note: CORRECTION: This story has been updated to give the correct spelling of Northrop Grumman.